CrunchyData/postgres-operator/docs/content/installation/other/bash.md

     make cleannamespaces

-This will permanently delete each namespace the Operator installation created previously.
+This will permanently delete each namespace the PGO installation created previously.

-## pgo CLI Installation
+## `pgo` client Installation

-Most users will work with the Operator using the *pgo* CLI tool.
+Most users will work with the Operator using the `pgo` client.
 That tool is downloaded from the GitHub Releases page for the Operator (https://github.com/crunchydata/postgres-operator/releases).
-Crunchy Enterprise Customer can download the pgo binaries from https://access.crunchydata.com/ on the downloads page.
+Crunchy Data customers can download the `pgo` binaries from https://access.crunchydata.com/ on the downloads page.

-The *pgo* client is provided in Mac, Windows, and Linux binary formats, download the appropriate client to your local laptop or workstation to work with a remote Operator.
+The `pgo` client is provided in Mac, Windows, and Linux binary formats, download the appropriate client to your local laptop or workstation to work with a remote Operator.

+You can also use the `pgo-client` container.

 {{% notice info %}}